Derry Girls Halloween Mural

 Rent a Wifi Device While You're in Ireland and save 10% by using code IOB2024

-Here are 9 of the best known Halloween festivals in Ireland.
+Here are 9 of the best known Halloween festivals and events in Ireland.

 There’s probably no better place to celebrate Halloween than in Ireland's Boyne Valley region, where Samhain was once celebrated with grand fires and feasts.

-This 4-day festival in County Meath is a popular annual celebration of Halloween that draws locals and international visitors.
+This 4-day festival in County Meath is a popular annual celebration of Halloween that draws locals and international visitors and is based on the legend of the púca, a shape-shifting creature from Celtic folklore and a familiar character in the Irish Halloween story.

 The festival, which takes place this year between Oct.
 31st and Nov 3 will include, as usual, a number of free and ticketed events, all focused on “music, myth, food, folklore, fire, feasting and merriment.”